ianfr/adsl-cpp/README.md

 ## Installation

-Right now development is happening in Visual Studio.
+Right now development is happening in Visual Studio 16 2019.
 The library _is_ header-only, so it should compile with any modern C++ compiler on Windows, MacOS, Linux, or UNIX.

 To get started with ADSL, download the repo and stick it inside of your project.
 Then add `#include "adsl-cpp/ADSL-CPP/ADSL-CPP/ADSL.h"`to your code and install the dependencies below: